With BC's rainy season looming, it's important for drivers to consider the risk of mould. Here are our best tips to keep your vehicle mould-free.

 Spring is here, which brings with it a need to do a once-over on our vehicles to ensure winter didn’t damage anything important.
 Depending on the make and model of your vehicle, there are some money-saving DIY items you can do yourself, from home.

-Wipers: This isn’t a place of judgement, just simple, straightforward advice.
+Wipers: This isn’t a place of judgment, just simple, straightforward advice.
 IF (hypothetically) “someone” in your house used the combination of wipers and fluid to clear snow and ice off a windshield….ok.
 Just know, it causes premature wiper wear, so you might want to replace those wipers to avoid messy streaks and annoying squeaks when the wipers are doing their intended function, clearing your windshield of rain.

 Lighting: Oh-so-important and yet oh-so-neglected.
 Bulbs are usually fairly easy to replace and they make your journeys safer.
 Even the big ones, like headlights, can be done on most vehicles with basic tools.

-Noises: After driving through the winter slush, puddles, ruts and potholes, your car might have a few new rattles.
+Noises: After driving through the winter slush, puddles, ruts, and potholes, your car might have a few new rattles.
 If you can, drive alongside a building with the windows down.
 The wall will reflect the sound so give it a listen, and you may be able to hear the location of the sounds.
 Often, a door screw or a connection under the dash has come loose.
 These items are usually easy to identify and fix and if you can’t then you have an accurate description of the sound to give to your service provider.

 Vermin: It’s not uncommon for rodents to be attracted to the warmth of recently parked vehicles, and climb up into shielding and air-filter housings proceeding to chew through wiring harnesses.
 To avoid potentially dangerous electrical issues (think: fire) take a good look beneath the hood with a flashlight.

 More on nature: If you park near a tree, leaves have almost certainly made their way into the blower motor housing, causing weird sounds and unpleasant odours as the leaves decay.
-YouTube has many tutorials for how to replace the blower filter.
+YouTube has many tutorials on how to replace the blower filter.

 Shop Service Suggested

-Suspension and alignment: Many tools and processes go into properly diagnosing, replacing and testing suspension components.
+Suspension and alignment: Many tools and processes go into properly diagnosing, replacing, and testing suspension components.
 Not to mention the wheel alignment, which is often recommended after replacing tires and finagling your suspension.
 It is best to let your mechanic sort that out for you.

 Tires: It’s time to swap back to your all-season tires, so have them inspected for wear, and if you haven’t done it in a while, get your tires balanced.
 Ask the shop to check the condition of your spare tire.